Allendavee/alx-system_engineering-devops/0x00-shell_basic/README.md

-The readme file for 0x00-shell_basic directory
+# Readme file for inner directory